munkycool/munkycool/README.md

   - Just wait till I have a degree in cybersecurity.
 - Open Source is the way
 - Slight Red Hat fan girl
-    - Look, I know what they did, but it's a hard breakup man
+    - Look, I know what they did, but it's a hard breakup man.
+I am currently looking for other eligible suitors though.

 ### More stuff about me, like the stuff that you might actually want to know